 Among the many ODIs that have left a mark in recent memory, Indian fans will fondly remember the India-Australia One Day match in the 2011 ICC Cricket World Cup quarter-final, which MS Dhoni and Co. had won on their home turf.

-The build-up to this blockbuster Cricket World Cup clash was nothing short of extraordinary.
+The build-up to this blockbuster India vs Australia 2011 World Cup clash was nothing short of extraordinary.
 Under the leadership of Mahendra Singh Dhoni, hosts India were looking to end their 28-year long title drought on ICC’s biggest stage.
 For that, they needed to go through the defending World Cup champions Australia, who had won the tournament three times on the trot.

 The stage was Ahmedabad’s Motera Stadium with every Indian fan marking March 24, 2011, on their calendar.
 Prior to this encounter, India had never squared off against Australia in the knockout stages of the World Cup.